grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 {{< /admonition >}}

-1. Create a notification policy in Grafana.
+1. Find the notification policy tree in Grafana.
-1. [Export][alerting_export] and download a provisioning file for your notification policy.
+1. [Export][alerting_export] and download a provisioning file for your notification policy tree.
-1. Copy the contents into a YAML or JSON configuration file in the `provisioning/alerting` directory.
+1. Copy the contents into a YAML or JSON configuration file and place it in the `provisioning/alerting` directory of the Grafana instance you wish to import the alerting resources.

    Example configuration files can be found below.

-1. Add the file(s) to your GitOps workflow, so that they deploy alongside your Grafana instance(s).
+1. Restart your Grafana instance (or reload the provisioned files via the Admin API).

 Here is an example of a configuration file for creating notification policies.